phenchanter/estimote-beacons-phonegap-plugin-for-android/README.md

 ## Overview

 This PhoneGap 3.x Plugin for Android allows interaction with [Estimote iBeacons](http://estimote.com).
-It is just a wrapper around [Estimote Android SDK](https://github.com/Estimote/Android-SDK).
-Names for [Available Methods] come from it.
+This PhoneGap Plugin is just a wrapper around [Estimote Android SDK](https://github.com/Estimote/Android-SDK).
+Names for [Available Methods](#available-methods) come from it.

 This PhoneGap Plugin allows for:
 - beacon ranging (scan beacons and optionally filters them by their values).